jcblemai/haiti-mass-ocv-campaign/README.md

 ### Forecast and results
   - Why isn't the first value of the dataframe the same between q05 and q95
   - Why all simulation begins at 0 ?
+    -> probably because the first day of reporting is really not taken into account (is a saturday, so 1/7 cases less.that week.)
+      - Move 1 day ? yes but may disrupt some reporting.
+But this date is not good because begining of saturday, should be end.
+      - For now ignore first data point

+    -> I and A seems fine. but B is strange, I should correct it.Oh
   - Better mobility ?
-  - *Investigate starting parameters ro improve artinonite*
+  - *Investigate starting parameters ro improve artinonite*, especially reporting ?
+Javier says 97% is fine, better calibrated than anything
   - *Get better Ouest by calibrating*
-  - Make use of CDC case definiation information ?
+  - *Make use of CDC case definiation information ?*
-  - *Investigate issue with rhoA (diff for Artibonite, move in calibration for Ouest)* -> is good in Artibonite but has been multiplied by 365 in ohter

   -> Tomorrow relaunch better calibrations